- Rising Tide: The Urgent Call For Advisor Succession Planning

-In July of 2011, the advisor joined the firm as a personal banker.
-Over the course of about two weeks, the advisor was trained on firm’s policy for opening checking and savings accounts.
+In July 2011, the advisor joined the firm as a personal banker.
+Over the course of about two weeks, the advisor was trained on the firm’s policy for opening checking and savings accounts.
 At that time, the policy did not require the client to be physically present in order to open an account.

 Around mid-2013, an assistant manager was overseeing the advisor’s branch while his branch manager was on vacation.
 Our advisor assisted the assistant manager with opening two accounts for a client who had completed a paper application.
 Briefly forgetting about the updated policy for opening accounts, the advisor transferred the information from the client’s application to the firm’s account-opening platform, thereby opening accounts for the client pursuant to the firm’s old policy.